Chris-Tollan/Iconic-UK-Football-Stadiums/README.md

 ### Content

-- Al the content was writieen by developer however information such as stadium capacity, year built, address and information about what you can do at each stadium was obtained from each teams website which is hyperlinked in the website and also wikipedia.
+- Al the content was written by developer however information such as stadium capacity, year built, address and information about what you can do at each stadium was obtained from each teams website which is hyperlinked in the website and also wikipedia.

 ### Media